greenwyrt/plover2CAT/docs/reference/docks.md

 The Toolbox dock contains several tabs, of which only one can be open at any time.

-### Styling
+### Style

-The Styling tab contains UI controls for paragraph and text properties for the current paragraph style.
+The Style tab contains UI controls for paragraph and text properties for the current paragraph style.

 The first dropdown list shows the current style for the paragraph.
 Change the style for the paragraph by selecting another from the list.